Lacquer Turned White? 4 Effective Methods To Fix It

 After the application of the final coat of lacquer let it cure overnight for better absorption and to get better sealing protection with proper curing.

-Lacquer retarder will slow down the drying and curing time and give enough time for the moisture to get an escape to the outside air.
+Lacquer retarders will slow down the drying and curing time and give enough time for the moisture to get escape to the outside air.

-This is so much helpful to get rid of white spots in lacquer once it is fully cured.
+This is super importnat to get rid of white spots in lacquer once it is fully cured.

 Tips To Apply Lacquer